Why Natural, Grass Finished Beef?

 We are determined to provide the best possible beef product to the community.
 To us, top quality means that our animals never receive antibiotics, hormones, or grain.
 They eat their natural diet of prairie grass, and pure spring water.
 Our animals live a stress free life of roaming and grazing our 1000 acres of native grassland, forests, shrub and riparian areas.

 Nutrition is a very complicated science these days.
 It can be challenging to decide what to eat with so much conflicting information available in the press, on-line, and the arena of public opinion.

-As a Certified Holistic Nutritionist, Bette Mitchell has convinced us of the benefits of natural beef over CAFO (contained animal feeding operations) beef who are fed a high grain diet during their last 1-3 months of life.
+As a Certified Holistic Nutritionist, Bette Mitchell has shown us the benefits of cattle grazed on grass throughout their lives.
 On so many levels - human health, animal welfare, range health, even health of the planet - it is important to be conscious of the impact of our food choices.

 Our beef is processed locally and dry aged for 21 days.
 It comes wrapped in quality butcher paper and flash frozen.
 It can be stored frozen for up to two years.

 Naturally lean with higher level of healthy Omega 3's when finished on grass

 A great source of CLA (conjugated linoleic acid), a fat that is being shown to reduce the risk of cancer, obesity, diabetes, and a number of immune disorders.

 Loaded with natural minerals and vitamins that separates it from other animal protein sources

 All nutrients in a highly bio-available form for us!

 Proper range management is paramount for the sustainability, efficiency and all around success of raising grass finished beef.